-A summary of the Rules of the Plan is set out below.
+A summary of the Rules of the Plan follows.
 All full-time employees will be eligible to participate in the Plan.
 The allocation of options to each employee is at the discretion of the Board.
-The options will be issued for nil consideration and are non-transferable, except with the consent of Directors.
+The options will be issued for nil consideration and are nontransferable, except with the consent of Directors.
 However, at the time of accepting the offer to participants of the Plan, the eligible employee may nominate another person in whose favour the options should be granted.
 If permitted by the Board, options may be issued to an employee's nominee (for example, a spouse or family company).